-Try not to miss out on your minoxidil dose.
+Try not to miss out on your minoxidil uses and dose.
 And if you missed out, try to apply it as soon as possible.
 Do not overuse it to make up for the missed dose as it may lead to side effects of minoxidil.
 You may use other hair treatments such as hair relaxers, hair colouring, or hair permanents when using minoxidil.
 But make sure the scalp is washed correctly before applying the hair colour or any other hair treatments; otherwise, there might be some minoxidil side effects.

 Minoxidil topical is the medicine that you apply to a particular place in the body.
 Topical minoxidil reactivates the clogged hair follicles and promotes growth.
 While using the medication, it may increase the hair fall initially as the hair follicles are in their Telogen phase because they will fall.
 But in the Anagen phase, minoxidil will stimulate thicker hair growth.
 The working of the product will differ from person to person.
 While using it, one may experience irritation, eczema, burning, back pain, worsening hair loss, and topical minoxidil side effects.

 Then there is redensyl, which is a new alternative to minoxidil.
 Redensyl encourages the hair follicles’ stem cells to grow and expand.
 This medication is formulated using plant-based compounds, which means it is natural and visibly has no side effects.
 It makes hair healthier and has rich anti-inflammatory properties and amino acids that keep the hair strong.
 There is a widespread urge among people to know which is best among redensyl vs minoxidil.

 While there are side effects of minoxidil, redensyl is all-natural, but it is not widely used, and researchers have less information on that.
 Research is conducted every day to find out more possible answers to the questions regarding redensyl and how different it is from minoxidil in terms of side effects.